 These instruments were made even before Bigsby had invented his Bigsby Tremolo, which is still in production to this day.
 The functional simplicity of its design has given even just parts of his instruments a place in the books, such as the Bigsby whammy bar:

 Merle Travis was so impressed by the craftsmanship of the neck of his guitar that he had Bigsby make another neck for his Martin D-28 that we saw him perform with for so long.
 You’ve probably heard many of his coal miner hits, such as Sixteen Tons or Dark as a Dungeon.
 These songs were played on his half Bigsby/Martin D-28.
 This move influenced his peers so much that Lefty Frizell, Hank Thompson, and Zeke Clements also asked Bigsby to craft new necks for their instruments, alongside many other axe slingers.
+You know trend-setters get sick of being copied, but imitation is the sincerest form of flattery.

 Check out Dark as a Dungeon above, filmed in 1951 with Merle's custom D-28.
+Notice the set and costumes aimed at reaching the coal mining community, which was accepted as very authentic and touching.

 According to guitar legend and lore, Leo Fender was performing research on many guitars before he began to create the Telecaster and the Stratocaster.
 During some of his museum trips, the headstock shape of earlier European guitars that mimicked the scroll of a violin headstock piqued his interest.
 Many had assumed, negatively, that when Leo Fender saw the shape Paul Bigsby was using for his guitars that he decided to make his own variant.